connamara/quickfixn/tutorial/custom-fields-groups-and-messages.md

 </message>
 ```

-Now, QuickFIX/N will know how to handle an incoming or outgoing
-`ExecutionReport` with `AwesomeField` in it.

 Custom **Groups** are especially important to get right in our Data
-Dictionary, since the FIX protocol gives us no other way to know about a
-Group other than its defined specification.
-Using `AwesomeField` from
+Dictionary.
+Using `AwesomeField` from above, we add it to the Fields
-above, we add it to a Group:
+section of the document, then to a Group:

 ```
 <message name="ExecutionReport" msgtype="8" msgcat="app">